Pipelines

 Managing pipelines

-The Pipelines panel in the top-left of the Designer user interface lists every pipeline you have created on your current branch.
+In the Designer user interface, click the Pipelines tab to view your pipelines.
+The Pipelines tab lists every pipeline you have created on your current branch.
 Icons identify the type of pipeline: a blue O

 for orchestration, or green T